Department of Health and Social Care

 2. Critical thinking and Reflection

-3. Problem solving and decision making through effective utility of evidence based practice and research.
+3. Problem solving and decision making through effective utility of evidence-based practice and research.

 4. Values-based ethically focused care